arunanshub/pyflocker/README.md

 PyFLocker uses well established libraries as its backends and expands upon them.
-This gives you the ultimate ability to cherry-pick the primitives from a specific backend without having to worry about backend's interface, as PyFLocker handles it for you.
+This gives you the ultimate ability to cherry-pick the primitives from a specific backend without having to worry about backend itself, as PyFLocker handles it for you.

 You can find more information in the [documentation][docs].